JoeyFitzpatrick/JoeyFitzpatrick/README.md

 ### Hi there 👋

 I'm Joey Fitzpatrick, a software developer from Nashville, TN!
 - 🔭 I’m currently working on a cool project called Fairy Chess.
 It's like regular chess, but with new pieces, different variants, and other features.
-Also, I will complete my bachelor's in computer science in May 2022!
-- 🌱 I’m currently learning Tailwind CSS for front-end styling, and MongoDB and Node.js for back-end.
-- 💬 Ask me about basketball, guitar, and anything tech!

 <!--
 **JoeyFitzpatrick/JoeyFitzpatrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.